HEALTH CLASSIFICATION D

 Subject Instance Co-ordinatorBarbara Gleeson

-One 2.0 hours workshop per study period on weekdays during the day from week 10 to week 22 and delivered via face-to-face.
+One 2.0 hours workshop per week on weekdays during the day from week 10 to week 22 and delivered via face-to-face.